 - Prepare a large bowl of ice water.

-- Meanwhile, rinse, trim, or chop fruit or vegetable as called for in the recipe.
+- Meanwhile, rinse, trim, or chop the fruit or vegetable as called for in the recipe.

-- Put items in the boiling water for the prescribed time (usually a minute or two).
+- Put the items in the boiling water for the prescribed time (usually in the 30-second to 2-minute range).

-- Drain or lift out fruits or vegetables and transfer them to the ice water (alternatively, you can lay them out generously spaced in a single layer on clean kitchen towels and let them air-cool).
+- Drain or lift out fruits or vegetables and transfer them to the ice water (alternatively, you can lay them out generously spaced in a single layer on clean kitchen towels and let them air-cool or rinse them under cold running water).
 Swish them around in the water until cool.